Heinrich Freiherr von Lüttwitz: World War II

 He was kept from the frontlines of the Invasion of Poland until the outcome was already decided and then, three days later, was badly wounded by a Polish sniper.

 In 1944 during the Battle of the Bulge, Lüttwitz's XLVII Panzer Corps had surrounded the US 101st Airborne Division at Bastogne.
 US forces were commanded by Brigadier General Anthony McAuliffe.

 Before launching an assault by the 26th Volksgrenadier Division against the town, Lüttwitz sent an ultimatum to the American forces.
 His demand for US troops to surrender was as follows:

 To the U.S.A.
 Commander of the encircled town of Bastogne.

+The fortune of war is changing.
+This time the U.S.A. forces in and near Bastogne have been encircled by strong German armored units.
+More German armored units have crossed the river Ourthe near Ortheuville, have taken Marche and reached St. Hubert by passing through Hompre-Sibret-Tillet.
+Libramont is in German hands.

 There is only one possibility to save the encircled U.S.A. troops from total annihilation: that is the honorable surrender of the encircled town.
 In order to think it over a term of two hours will be granted beginning with the presentation of this note.

 If this proposal should be rejected one German Artillery Corps and six heavy A. A. Battalions are ready to annihilate the U.S.A. troops in and near Bastogne.
 The order for firing will be given immediately after this two hours term.

 All the serious civilian losses caused by this artillery fire would not correspond with the well-known American humanity.